 ISO 27001 focuses on your control over your data and your vendors.
 Just as you use SOC 2 reports to review your vendors so do your clients review your compliance with the SOC 2 reports that you provide them.
 ISO 27001 offers risk-based guidance that enables data protection.
 By focusing on the assets specific to your company, you can choose controls that best manage your information landscape.
 Similarly, ISO 27001 establishes a roadmap that can help your auditor meet the SSAE 18 attestation requirements.

 How ZenGRC eases the burden of ISO 27001 and SOC 2 documentation

 As SOC 2 documentation becomes more complex with more service providers and subservice providers to manage, organizing the information in a single location becomes more important.
 When your auditor comes to validate the work you’ve completed in your ISO audit software, they will consider management’s oversight of third-party service providers as well as its own controls.
 This oversight revolves mostly around documentation and its review.
 Proving this to auditors means having a system of record to show the whos, whens, and hows of review.

 With this in mind, automation provides not only a repository for that documentation but also a way to create the documentation.
 With records of task assignments and completions, ZenGRC automation gives you a single source of truth for the oversight needed to meet SSAE 18 attestation requirements.

 In an ever evolving security and audit environment, managing your own data landscape involves ensuring that your vendors also manage theirs.
-In order to prove ongoing monitoring and compliance, the cyclic use ISO 27001 and SOC 2 documentation allows you to create a safer data ecosystem.
+In order to prove ongoing monitoring and compliance, the cyclic use of ISO 27001 and SOC 2 documentation allows you to create a safer data ecosystem.
 Managing the documentation and responsibilities to meet these new standards means finding ways to organize information.